-Acai is an exotic berry sourced mostly from the Amazons that is known for its ability to help people lose weight and improve their overall energy levels.
+Acai is an exotic berry sourced mostly from the rainforest that is known for its ability to help people lose weight, cut down on inflammation, and improve their overall energy levels.

-It’s become extremely popular in recent years, largely in part because it tastes good and it appeared on shows like Dr. Oz.
+It’s become extremely popular in recent years, largely in part because it tastes great and it appeared on shows like Dr. Oz.

 Puritan’s Pride has quite a high dosage of acai berry in their supplement, though because they do not provide the concentration ratio, it may not be quite as impressive as the label suggests.